jimcurtis/openwhisk-katacoda-scenarios/3-greeting/01-greeting-function.md

-# Add Simple Greeter Function
+# Create Simple Greeter Function

-Having successfully deployed [Apache OpenWhisk](https://openwhisk.apache.org/) to [OpenShift](https://openshift.com), and [OpenWhisk CLI](https://github.com/apache/incubator-openwhisk-cli/releases/) now configured to work with the OpenWhisk, we will now write a simple JavaScript function to verify and validate our deployed environment.
+This scenario has a setup that has started and takes almost 8 minutes to complete.
+Once it is complete, the terminal prompt to the right will be ready and you can proceed with the steps below.

 **1. Create a simple greeter JavaScript function**